bregenspan/webpack-circular-import-issue/README.md

-This repo shows a possible issue with Webpack and a circular import structure, in which:
+This repo shows a possible issue (I'm a little vague on how re-exports should work, per the ES Modules specification, in this cyclic dependency case) with Webpack and a circular import structure, in which:

 - An entrypoint (src/index.js):
    - re-exports an import (as named export called "shared")